lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 Purpose

-Help accomplish the work of salvation and exaltation in the ward (see 1.2).
+Help accomplish God’s work of salvation and exaltation in the ward (see 1.2).

 Participants